dszakallas/profile/readme.md

 ---
 layout: page
 titles:
-  en: Dávid Szakállas,
+  en: Dávid Szakállas
 key: page-about
 ---

 programmer, software & data engineer located in Budapest.
 I received an M.Sc. degree in 2018 from Budapest University of Technology and Engineering, specializing in fault tolerant systems.
-I worked at [Ekata](https://ekata.com/) recently.
+Recently, I worked at [Ekata](https://ekata.com/) as a Big Data Engineer.

 **Currently I am looking for new opportunities.**

 ## Experience

-- Knowledge of developing and and tuning Spark workloads.
-I spent two years at Ekata refactoring and optimizing a complicated 30,000 SLOC Spark application.
+- Apache Spark & Databricks: I spent two years at Ekata refactoring and optimizing a complicated 30,000 SLOC Spark application.
-- Working knowledge of AWS cloud technologies such as S3, EMR, EC2.
+- AWS cloud: S3, EMR, Redshift.
-- General knowledge of distributed columnar stores and key-value store databases
-- Experience working in a dockerized environment and Kubernetes
+- Containerization and microservices using Kubernetes
-- Good knowledge of Airflow
+- Apache Airflow
+- JVM languages  (Java, Scala, Kotlin & Groovy)
+- Python 3, Node.js, Bash/Linux
+- git, GitHub, CircleCI, Jenkins CI
-- Some experience in machine learning
+- Knowledge in RDBMS and NoSQL technologies
-- Functional programming
+- Functional programming in Scala, using cats & shapeless
+- Some experience in developing supervised ML pipelines
 - Working in a cross-functional team of data engineers and data scientists

 ## Things I am interested in